 - What are the risks?

-What is margin and leverage trading in crypto?
+What is margin trading in crypto in USA?

 The easiest way to explain margin trading in crypto is that you are borrowing money from your exchange to be able to trade bigger positions.
 For example, if your account size is $1000 and you trade with a x10 margin, your biggest position size would now be $1000 x 10 = $10,000.
 If you trade with x100 margin, your biggest position size would be $1000 x 100 = $100,000.
 In short, margin or leverage is a multiplier that allows you to trade with more money than you have deposited in your account.